Vegan Blueberry Muffins (Updated)

 My Notes:

-1. A few years back I came to know that baking the muffins at a higher temperature at first and then reducing the temperature at the end gives nice dome-shaped muffins just like the ones you can buy from a bakery.
-Ever since I knew this trick I have been following it for my muffin recipes and it definitely works.
+1. A few years back I learned that baking the muffins at a higher temperature at first and then reducing the temperature at the end gives nice dome-shaped muffins just like the ones you can buy from a bakery.
+Since I knew this trick, I have been following it for my muffin recipes, and it works.

 2. Regarding sugar, the original recipe itself mentions 3/4 to 1 cup.
 I have experimented using 3/4th to 1.25 cups of sugar.
-3/4ths cup is perfect for people like us who don’t want their muffins to be very sweet.
-So adjust the quantity of sugar accordingly, especially if you think that the blueberries you are using are sour.
+A 3/4th cup is perfect for people like us who don’t want their muffins to be very sweet.
+So adjust the quantity of sugar accordingly, especially if you think the blueberries you are using are sour.

-3. If using frozen blueberries thawing is not necessary.
-Add it to the muffin batter directly from the freezer, but do not over mix, or else it would start bleeding.
-I have tried this recipe with fresh and as well as frozen blueberries and haven’t found any difference at all.
+3. If using frozen blueberries, thawing is unnecessary.
+Add it to the muffin batter directly from the freezer, but do not over-mix it, or it will start bleeding.
+I have tried this recipe with fresh and frozen blueberries and haven’t found any difference at all.

-4. Even though the recipe suggests 1 and 1/2 cups of blueberries, I find that it’s a little too much depending upon the size of the blueberries especially.
+4. Even though the recipe suggests 1 and 1/2 cups of blueberries, I find that it’s a little too much depending on the size of the blueberries.
 A couple of times I have ended up having more blueberries than muffins.
 So I tend to use just 3/4th-1 cup of blueberries most of the time.
 3/4th cup if it’s bigger size berries and 1 cup if it’s the tiny wild blueberry variety.

 Nutrition Facts